Prerequisites: Introductory course in statistics.

 Description: Theory of underlying construction and analysis of designed experiments.
 Multifactor designs, fractional factorials, incomplete block designs, row and column designs, orthogonal arrays, and response to surface designs.
 Optimality criteria.
 Mathematical and computer-aided design theory.

 Description: Exposure to more complex statistical consulting problems and how to resolve them.
 Topics include: major areas of consulting, interdisciplinary collaboration, and effective communication.
-STAT 930 is for advanced Masters degree students or PhD students in Statistics.

 Description: Statistical computing needed for research and advanced statistical analyses.
 Topics include: bootstrap, high performance computing, jackknife, Linux, Markov chain Monte Carlo, Monte Carlo simulation, numerical differentiation and integration, optimization, parallel processing, permutation tests.